foundersandcoders/coursebook/src/course/syllabus/developer/server/resources.md

 - ### [What is a web server?](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_is_a_web_server)
   General background info on how servers work

 ## DevOps

 - ### [What is continuous deployment?](https://www.gatsbyjs.com/docs/glossary/continuous-deployment/)
   Gatsby is a React-based open source framework for creating websites.
+They provide an outline continuous deployment.